juhele/CzechRad/HARDWARE_details/readme.md

 # CzechRad detector - technical specifications

-## comparison between Safecast bGeigie Nano and CzechRad
+## Comparison between Safecast bGeigie Nano and CzechRad

 While Safecast bGeigie Nano mainly relies on the use of off-the-shelf commercial third-party modules...